ekristen/cast/README.md

 Part of the configuration is the `manifest` definition that ultimately gets uploaded as a release asset.
 The manifest dictates things like `base`, `modes`, and `supported operating systems`.

+* `name` - the name of the distro
-* `base` - this is the name of the base directory that the files should be extracted into
+* `base` - (optional) this is the name of the base directory where the saltstack files exist in the project root
 * `modes` - this is a way to define modes that the user can specify along with the default mode, if none is specified
 * `supported_os` - this is a way to define what operating systems are supported